loicknuchel/schema-viz/README.md

 ## Installation

-Schema Viz is a Single Page Application built with Elm that parse and explore your SQL schema.
+Azimutt is a Single Page Application built with Elm that parse and explore your SQL schema.

 First, you need to install npm, Elm & [elm-spa](https://www.elm-spa.dev) on your machine and run `npm install` to get the dependencies.